git-wt

 Usage

-$ gwt new feature/auth-system $ gwt go $ gwt rm $ gwt list --json $ gwt clean --dry-run
+$ gwt new feature/auth-system $ gwt add origin/paul/auth-bug $ gwt eject $ gwt go $ gwt rm $ gwt list --plain $ gwt clean --dry-run